 You can apply for up to five different degrees at any university.

 If you apply for medicine or veterinary medicine, you can use up to four choices for these subjects.
 You should use your fifth choice for an alternative, back-up subject.
 This will not prejudice your application in terms of demonstrating commitment to study medicine or veterinary medicine.

 If you apply to more than one university, we will not be able to see which other universities you have applied to until they have made their decisions.
 This means that we make our decision on your application without knowledge of your other choices.

 Applying for more than one degree

-If you want to apply for more than one degree at Edinburgh you should seek advice on your choices from the relevant college admissions office.
+If you want to apply for more than one degree at Edinburgh you should ask us for advice on your choices.

-In some cases we may advise that it would be more advantageous to use only one of your choices, if, for example, more than one degree you are considering applying for is within the same subject area.
+In some cases we may advise that it would be better to use only one of your choices, if, for example, more than one degree you are considering applying for is within the same subject area.